Pull up a chair.

 • Yep, Lark’s a legit nonprofit.

-We’re backed by a board of friends who believe the freedom faith was meant to bring won’t be found in the systems that can’t let grace mean what Jesus meant.
+We’re backed by a Board of Directors who believe the freedom faith was meant to bring won’t be found in the systems that can’t let grace mean what Jesus meant.

 Jennifer (Los Angeles)